bbman/explorium-home-assignment/README.md

   - if one of LB is with 0 instances, it will detect the and remove the relvent SG on the list

 Another option is to run the Jenkinsfile, just add it to a job and save. it is already set to checkout this repo and run the shell script every Monday at 20:00.

+* please note that the delete SG step is commented out. to actual delete, uncomment the last line